MrJackey/UnityUtilities/README.md

 It also comes with an editor window showing all events as well as their listeners and callbacks currently subscribed to it.
 This can for example give you hints if something doesn't unsubscribe correctly.

-> Events show up in the list once if have been used once.

 ![](.github/Resources/Images/EventBusInspector.png)

+> Events show up in the list if they have been used once.

 ## Selection History | [Link](Assets/Plugins/SelectionHistory/)